radaxsumit/Event-Booking-Web-App/README.md

-# 🎬 RADAMOVIES - React Movie App
+# 🎉 Evently – Event Booking Web App

 A modern movie streaming web application built with React, Tailwind CSS, and TMDB API (or fake movie data).
 Inspired by Netflix and designed for a seamless UI experience.